fallahn/xygine/Demo/readme.md

 included in the ServerTest directory of the repository.

-Controls are via keyboard using the Doom keys (WASD on standard US layouts) or with the arrow keys.
+Controls are via keyboard using the Doom keys (WASD on standard GB/US layouts) or with the arrow keys.
 The space bar is used to fire.
 Controllers are also supported with xbox style controllers in mind.
 The default buttons are A to jump and B to fire, and the D-Pad and left analogue stick will move.
 The help menu can be